gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

 ```

 ```
-Topic: test-topic   PartitionCount: 6   ReplicationFactor: 2   Configs:
+Topic: test-topic	TopicId: SfunpJNjT7yZv_mWpb3YLg	PartitionCount: 6	ReplicationFactor: 2	Configs: min.insync.replicas=1
-    Topic: test-topic   Partition: 0    Leader: 3   Replicas: 3,2   Isr: 3,2
+	Topic: test-topic	Partition: 0	Leader: 1	Replicas: 1,2	Isr: 2,1	Elr: 	LastKnownElr:
-    Topic: test-topic   Partition: 1    Leader: 1   Replicas: 1,3   Isr: 1,3
+	Topic: test-topic	Partition: 1	Leader: 2	Replicas: 2,3	Isr: 2,3	Elr: 	LastKnownElr:
-    Topic: test-topic   Partition: 2    Leader: 2   Replicas: 2,1   Isr: 2,1
+	Topic: test-topic	Partition: 2	Leader: 3	Replicas: 3,1	Isr: 3,1	Elr: 	LastKnownElr:
-    Topic: test-topic   Partition: 3    Leader: 3   Replicas: 3,1   Isr: 3,1
+	Topic: test-topic	Partition: 3	Leader: 3	Replicas: 3,2	Isr: 2,3	Elr: 	LastKnownElr:
-    Topic: test-topic   Partition: 4    Leader: 1   Replicas: 1,2   Isr: 1,2
+	Topic: test-topic	Partition: 4	Leader: 2	Replicas: 2,1	Isr: 2,1	Elr: 	LastKnownElr:
-    Topic: test-topic   Partition: 5    Leader: 2   Replicas: 2,3   Isr: 2,3
+	Topic: test-topic	Partition: 5	Leader: 1	Replicas: 1,3	Isr: 3,1	Elr: 	LastKnownElr:
 ```

 > **What you should see:** Six rows, one per partition.
 Each row shows which broker is the current **Leader**, which brokers hold **Replicas**, and which replicas are in the **In-Sync Replica (ISR)** set — the replicas that are fully caught up with the leader.
+You will also see two newer KRaft fields: **Elr** (Eligible Leader Replicas) lists replicas that are allowed to be elected leader even if they have fallen slightly behind the ISR; **LastKnownElr** records the last known set of eligible replicas before a controller failover.
+Both fields are empty on a healthy cluster.

 > **What just happened?** Kafka distributed the 6 partition leaders evenly across the 3 brokers.
 If a leader broker goes down, Kafka automatically elects a new leader from the ISR set — this is how the cluster stays available without losing data.